 Luxury Watch Consignment

-Whether you own one exceptional watch or a large collection of timepieces, there comes a time when you might consider consigning your special item.
-When you are ready to sell your luxury watch, Sotheby’s is at the ready to help you realise the highest price for your timepiece.
+Whether you own one exceptional watch or a large collection of timepieces, there comes a time when you might consider consigning your watch.
+When you are ready to sell a luxury watch, Sotheby’s is at the ready to help you realise the highest price for your timepiece.

 Today’s watches market is stronger than ever.
 Sotheby's watch specialists have cultivated strong relationships with the world’s most active collectors.
 Live watch auctions are held in London, New York, Geneva and Hong Kong, and online watch auctions and private sales also have broad appeal.
 In 2017, 1,035 collectors bid in dedicated watches sales (an increase of 20 percent over 2016) and, since 2013, almost 2,900 bidders from 81 countries have bid on timepieces in our New York salesroom.
 Sotheby’s, your most reliable resource for watch appraisal and consignment, continues to outpace market competitors, often achieving hammer prices well above our estimates.The 10 Most Spectacular Watches Sold at Sothebys in 2018Launch Slideshow